oneAreebAmir/oneAreebAmir/README.md

 - 👋 Hi, I’m @oneAreebAmir
 - 👀 I’m interested in IT and engineering
-- 🌱 I’m currently learning Copputer Science
+- 🌱 I’m currently learning Computer Science
 - 📫 Want to touch with me then follow me on youtube.com/AreebAmir .

 <!---